rileyhitthefan/IwantaPlaylist/README.md

    - Fetch track details for playlists (names, artists, IDs).
 2. Store playlist and track data in session state.

-**Phase 3: Sentiment Analysis**
+**Phase 3: Contextual Semantic Search**
-1. Implement sentiment analysis on playlist names and lyrics
+1. Embed lyrics and mood information
-2. Categorize playlists based on sentiment (e.g., positive, negative, neutral).\
+2. Use similarity measure such as cosine to retrieve most relevant songs/playlists

 **Phase 4: Recommendation System**
 1. Use the Spotify API to fetch related tracks based on: